ShawnEvans77/marnie-bot/README.md

 # Marnie Bot

-Marnie Bot is a Discord bot that allows you to fetch data on Pokemon.
+Marnie Bot is a Discord bot that allows you to fetch data on Pokemon and Pokemon items.
 No vibe coding was used in this project.
+It is called Marnie Bot because who wouldn't want to be a part of Team Yell?

 Feel free to clone the source code to set up your own version of the bot.